stefanzweifel/laravel-stats/README.md

 ### Installing

-The easiest way to install the the package is by using composer.
-(The package is currently in beta and requires php ^7.0)
+The easiest way to install the the package is by using composer (The package is currently in BETA).
+The package requires PHP 7.0 and Laravel 5.5 or higher.

 ```shell
 composer require "wnx/laravel-stats:1.0.0-beta-2"